humansinstitute/BitcoinForHumans/lockbox/Lockbox.md

 ![Lockbox_2.png](Lockbox_2.png)

-So the layers and purposes we're looking for are as follows:
+The layers and purposes we're looking for are as follows:

 * **L0 Interconnect:**  Assumes both parties can communicate via a common IP network e.g. the internet.